jinay1991/HV_plane_detection/README.md

 `HV_plane_detect.py` contains Source for identifying the Horizontal and Vertical Planes from the provided Image.
 It uses Hough Transformation Technique for identifying Horizontal and Vertical Lines.

+# C++ varient Usage and Build support

+All the C++ code is under cpp directory.
+(This is the same version of algorithm which is also implemented in Python)

+    $ cd cpp
+    $ mkdir build
+    $ cd build
+    $ cmake ../
+    $ make
+    $ ./testHVPlaneDetect --input ../../data/IMG_6857.jpg

 # Dependencies

 In order to run the particular Algo, following packages are required.